OmahaCentralCybersecurity/Passwords/README.md

 Create a random password generator and then use various methods to crack it.

 ## Random Password Generator
 Create a Python program that generates a password of random letters and characters.
-For simplicity we will make our first password generator take only lower case letters.
-We can eventually add on uppercase, digits and puncuation.
+Include lowercase, uppercase and digits and optionally, puncutation.

 Instead of intializing a string or list that contains them, python has library `string` that can be imported.
 Some of the functions that `string` includes is: